Let’s find you a community [space].

 Starter [spaces]

-Here are three (3) selected [spaces] to start you on your journey.
+Here are three (3) select [spaces] to start you on your journey.

 People in a dance or fitness class studio, stretching and warming up, with a large mirror on the wall reflecting their movements, during the evening.